bibekthapaliya/bibekthapaliya/README.md

 - 👋 Hi, I’m @bibekthapaliya
 - 👀 I’m interested in software Development
 - 🌱 I’m currently learning  data analysis
-- 💞️ I’m looking to collaborate on software projevt
+- 💞️ I’m looking to collaborate on software project
-- 📫 How to reach me ...
+- 📫 You can reach me through my email bvek.thapaliya@gmail.com

 <!---
 bibekthapaliya/bibekthapaliya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.